 Disaster Preparedness and Recovery Resources

-Health centers play an important role in delivering critical services and assisting with the local community response during any natural or manmade disaster that affects the United States or its territories.
-Health centers may also be directly impacted during such disasters.
+Health centers deliver critical services and support community response during natural or manmade disasters that affect the United States or its territories.
+Disasters also affect health centers.